 I was ready for some of the surprises and decisions ahead of me, but a ton I had no clue about as a first time mom.
 This quick checklist can help you start planning and preparing for the decisions you’ll have to face as a new mommy so you will have one less thing on your plate.

 5 Things to Consider as a Mom-to-Be

 With those big monthly, recurring expenses like diapers, infant formula, and baby wipes, it just made sense to give other brands a shot.
-Making a simple swap, like choosing Parent’s Choice® Infant Formula over national brands you can save up to $600 a year!
+Making a simple swap, like choosing a smaller brand over national brands you can save up to $600 a year!

 You may want an infant bed like a bassinet, pack ‘n play or similar sleeping arrangements to have your baby as close to the side of your bed as possible.
 Your baby will need to each about every 2 hours from the time they start eating, which can mean an hour or less of sleep between feedings throughout the night.
 You won’t want to spend that precious time you have to sleep walking across your home to the nursery.

 If you set some boundaries for what you are comfortable with and what you are not up front, it can help ease the transition.
 Such as, if you are okay with visitors holding your baby as long as they do xyz first, just be ready with some areas you can let loose and let your child be a kid and experience life, as age appropriate.

 4. To Schedule or Not to – The though may have never crossed your mind.
 Will you let your infant pick your schedule and work around them or try to structure your day and work your little one into a schedule, or are all schedules out the window and you’ll wing it every day.

 Or maybe you’re planning to bottle feed but change your mind last minute.
 Either way, you’ll want to keep a tub of infant formula on hand.
 There are those times when you just need it.
 It may be a late night when you just can’t get up one more time and your significant other can help and a little formula can make all the difference.
 Or when you run out of a tub of formula, having that extra on hand is a lifesaver in the middle of the night.

 The thing is, no matter what choices you’ll face and what you will decide is best for you and your baby, trust your instincts.
 Maybe the most important thing I learned a few months in as a new mommy was that no one is exactly like me or my baby and I really was the best person to make those important parenting decisions for myself and my new baby.

 What other big decisions did you face as a new mommy you wish you had been ready for ahead of time?